RayBen445/cool-shot-book/_chapters/chapter02.md

 ---

-`markdown
+layout: chapter

-Chapter 02: Architect of Logic
+title: Architect of Logic
+chapter_id: chapter02
 ---

-🎭 Act I: The Echo of Intention
+## 🎭 Act I: The Echo of Intention

-Scene I: Invocation of Intention
+### 🧠 Scene I: Invocation of Intention
 > “Let there be structure.”
 > The Architect stands before the blank screen.
 > Not to command—but to invite.